“ze mozer of ziz boyz iz tirti-tri”

-There are not two but three ways to pronounce the “th.”
-They are represented by three symbols in the International Phonetic Alphabet used in many handbooks, dictionaries, on the internet, etc. Since many books used to learn English use the IPA, I will use it here too.
+Contrary to what you often read, there are not two but three ways to pronounce the “th.”
+They are represented by three symbols in the International Phonetic Alphabet used in many handbooks, dictionaries, on the internet, etc.

 These three symbols are /t, θ, ð/.